AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 });
 ~~~

-and the following AzureAD configuration in the appsetttings.json
+and then the following AzureAD configuration in the appsetttings.json

 ~~~json
 "AzureAd": {